Exploring the Upper Limits of Text-Based Collaborative Filtering Using Large Language Models: Discoveries and Insights: Q4: How close is the TCF paradigm to a universal recommender model?

 \section{Q4: How close is the TCF paradigm to a universal recommender model?}

 In this paper, we are particularly interested in comparing with the dominant IDCF paradigm.
-This is because ID features (including userIDs and itemIDs) are considered as a primary obstacle to the transferable or foundation recommender models due to their non-sharability~\citep{yuan2023go,hou2022towards,rajput2023recommender,wang2022transrec,hou2023learning,ding2021zero,shin2021one4all}.
-We argue that to achieve foundation models in recommender systems may require satisfying two conditions (see Figure~\ref{fig:foundation}): (1) abandoning userID and itemID features, and (2) achieving effective transferability across domains and platforms.
+This is because ID features (including userID and itemID) are considered to be a major obstacle for transferable or foundation recommender models as they cannot be easily shared between different recommender systems due to privacy and security concerns~\citep{yuan2023go,hou2022towards,rajput2023recommender,wang2022transrec,ding2021zero,shin2021one4all}.
+We argue that to achieve foundation models in recommender systems may require satisfying two conditions, as illustrated in Figure~\ref{fig:foundation}: (1) abandoning userID\footnote{UserID can be represented by a sequence of interacted itemIDs by the user (e.g., in the sequential recommender model), so the key challenge is the itemID.} and itemID features, and (2) achieving effective transferability across domains and platforms.
 Based on the above results, we conclude that for text-centric recommender systems, TCF-based sequential recommender models can basically substitute IDCF methods.
-However, regarding (2), it remains uncertain whether TCF has impressive transfer learning ability, especially when its item representations are extracted from a extremely large LM.
+However, regarding (2), it remains unknown whether TCF has impressive transfer learning ability, when its item representations are extracted from an extremely large LLM.